The STD/HIV clinic is temporarily closed until June 17.

-- Use protection, like condoms and dental damns for all types of sex every time.
+- Use protection, like condoms or dental dams, for all types of sex, every time.

 - Ask your partner about their sexual history and testing.

-- Take PrEP (Pre-Exposure Prophylaxis) to prevent HIV infection.
+- Take pre-exposure prophylaxis (PrEP) to prevent HIV infection.

 Most common STDs in Pierce County